terra-quantum-public/tq42sdk/docs/source/CLI_Developer_Guide/Introduction.md

     - This command will open a window in your browser where you must enter your TQ42 username and password to authenticate.

     - If you have previously authenticated and your credentials are still valid, you will be automatically authenticated.
-However, if your credentials have expired, you will see a prompt to authenticate and can re-authenticate using the command above.
+However, if your credentials have expired, you will see a prompt to authenticate and can do so using the command above again.

+   - The authentication validity will keep extending as long as you are using it within a 30 day period.

 2. By defining TQ42_AUTH_CLIENT_ID and TQ42_AUTH_CLIENT_SECRET in the environment variables.